-Structural Equation Modelling Analysis do need trainings in certain competences to generate own additional human capital.
-PLS-SEM (partial least squares However, external knowledge is also structural equation modeling) was used for required, especially in those competences analyzing the generated data, as it enables in which fewer demands for training researchers to predict and to make use of small sample sizes (Hair et al., 2017a; Hair have been identified.
+Structural Equation Modelling Analysis do need trainings in certain competences PLS-SEM (partial least squares However, external knowledge is also structural equation modeling) was used for analyzing the generated data, as it enables researchers to predict and to make use of small sample sizes (Hair et al., 2017a; Hair have been identified.
 On average, 24.2 participants (M = 25.0, SD = 4.2) perceive et al., 2017b).